OneDrive: Formats

 OneDrive allows the viewing of documents in Portable Document Format (PDF), and in the Open Document Format (ODF), an XML-based file format supported by a number of word processing applications, including Microsoft Office, LibreOffice, Apache OpenOffice and Corel's WordPerfect.
 OneDrive's search function supports search within PDF documents.

 OneDrive includes an online text editor that allows users to view and edit files in plain text format, such as text files and batch files.
 Syntax highlighting and code completion is available for a number of programming and markup languages, including C#, Visual Basic, JavaScript, Windows PowerShell, CSS, HTML, XML, PHP and Java.
 This online editor includes a find-and-replace feature and a way to manage file merging conflicts.

 Photos and videos

 OneDrive can use geo-location data for photos uploaded to the service, and will automatically display a map of the tagged location.
 OneDrive also allows users to tag people in photos uploaded via the web interface or via Windows Photo Gallery.
 OneDrive also has support for the UWP app, Microsoft Photos.

 Photos uploaded to OneDrive can be played as an automatic slideshow.
-Images uploaded to OneDrive will be recognized as 360° images if they are clicked with popular models of 360° cameras in a panoramic mode, right from within the OneDrive.
+Images uploaded to OneDrive will be recognized as 360° images if they are taken with popular models of 360° cameras in a panoramic mode, right from within the OneDrive.